lh3/ropebwt3/README.md

 Ropebwt3 is mostly a research project I use to understand the performance of BWT construction.
-It may also be useful if you want to get the occurrence of a string of arbitrary length, or count long matches against a human pangenome.
+It may also be useful if you want to get the occurrence of a string of arbitrary length, or count long matches against a large pangenome.

 ## <a name="use"></a>Usage